-The presence of the haze in the atmosphere impact on the light scattering.
+The presence of the haze in the atmosphere impacts the light scattering.
 Haze makes usually milky white color for the atmosphere (Pic.
-1), while against a bright background it will become yellowish, grey or orange-red at the sunrise/sunset (Pic.
-2); likewise, against the darker background, it will be light blue (Pic.
+1), while against a bright background it will become yellowish, grey, or orange-red at sunrise/sunset (Pic.
+2); likewise, against a darker background, it will be light blue (Pic.
 3).
 This is due to the optical effect caused by the haze particles; i.e. the scattering of light by the haze particles.
 The type and direction of scattering depend critically on the size of the particle (Ackerman, Knox, 2007).
 The presence of haze is strongly related to the Beer-Lambert Law, described in an earlier article.
-It means, that as the cloud is further from the observer, its color turns from dark to bluish, when shaded and from yellowish to reddish, when illuminated.
+It means, that as the cloud is further from the observer, its color turns from dark to bluish when shaded and from yellowish to reddish when illuminated.

 There are 3 main sources of the particular matter in the terrestrial atmosphere (Kokhanovsky, 2008):

 – gas-to-particle conversion